MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-configure.md

 - **iOS/iPadOS**:

-  - **Microsoft Tunnel (standalone client)** – Use this connection type when you use the standalone Microsoft Tunnel client app.
+  - **Microsoft Tunnel (standalone client) (preview)** – Use this connection type when you use the standalone Microsoft Tunnel client app.
 This connection type doesn’t support Microsoft Defender for Endpoint as the client Tunnel app.

   - **Microsoft Tunnel (preview)** – Use this connection type when you use the preview version of Microsoft Defender for Endpoint as part of the public preview.
 This connection type doesn’t support the standalone Microsoft Tunnel client app.